be-great/Big_Data_Analytics_in_Healthcare/README.md

 4. https://huggingface.co/datasets/awsaf49/persona-chat

 **Info: The data in data/curated_parquet and data/data_csv is only a sample.
 The results were obtained using the full datasets from the sources mentioned above.**
-##  Motivations
-Before the rise of machine learning, earlier models struggled to understand the context of long sentences.
-To improve language understanding and create a general-purpose model, large language models (LLMs) were introduced.
-Businesses and sectors began to see new technological solutions to help them stay ahead of the curve and introduced new roles, such as the Prompt Engineer, to optimize LLM behavior.
-Therefore, when using external large language model (LLM) providers, companies faced new challenges regarding data privacy.
-That is why this project has been developed.

 ## Technologies :-